 - The Pond has been designed so that the edges of the pond are shallow, with the deeper zone positioned away from the edges.
-The depth has been kept as shallow as possible but does not exceed one metre at its deepest point. - The pond is located remotely, behind the artificial pitch and difficult to access. - Consideration should be given to fencing around the to deter unsupervised entry. - Consideration has been given to the likelihood of authorised users (extended schools attendees) and trespassers during the evening and school holidays or if the school grounds will be used as a shortcut to another place. - Appropriate warning signs should be posted, warning of the presence of a pond detailing safety rules for use.
+The depth has been kept as shallow as possible but does not exceed one metre at its deepest point. - The pond is located remotely, behind the artificial pitch and difficult to access. - Consideration should be given to fencing around the to prevent unsupervised entry. - Consideration has been given to the likelihood of authorised users (extended schools attendees) and trespassers during the evening and school holidays or if the school grounds will be used as a shortcut to another place. - Appropriate warning signs and barrier tape have been posted, warning of the presence of a pond detailing it is not to be entered, and this is checked by grounds staff regularly while clearing the Artificial pitch.